Kosmosaik/ProgressCrawl/docs/other/ROADMAP_FORPLAYERS.md

 ## M0 — Foundations & Stability

 - More reliable saves and loading.
+(FINISHED)
 - Cleaner internal architecture to prevent future bugs.
 - Interactions behave more consistently.
 - The groundwork for all future systems is reinforced.